Retour

 • an online training program covering the Group’s strategy and its transformation challenges: energy saving measures, the development of biomethane, green finance, carbon offsetting;

-• Understanding the contribution of each one’s activity to the Group’s strategic objectives:
+• Understanding the contribution of everyone’s activity to the Group’s strategic objectives:

 • regardless of one's function, this involves being aware of one’s impact on the energy transition and including tangible questions in each decision-making process: how to improve the management of stakeholders? how to use the Group’s matrix to take the societal and environmental impact of my activity into account? are the framework agreements adapted to the Group’s commitments?